 Our outlet centers typically include well-known, national, brand name companies.
 By maintaining a broad base of well-known tenants and a geographically diverse portfolio of properties located across the United States, we believe we reduce our operating and leasing risks.
-No one tenant (including affiliates) accounts for more than 8% of our square feet or 7% of our rental revenues.
+As of June 30, 2022 no one tenant (including affiliates) accounts for more than 8% of our square feet or 6% of our rental revenues.

 Due to the relatively short-term nature of our tenants' leases, a significant portion of the leases in our portfolio come up for renewal each year.
 During 2022, approximately 2.1 million square feet, or 17% of the total portfolio, including our share of unconsolidated joint ventures, will come up for renewal.
-For the total portfolio, including the Company's pro rata share of unconsolidated joint ventures, as of April 30, 2022, we had lease renewals executed or in process for 52.4% of the space scheduled to expire during 2022 compared to 53.6% of the space scheduled to expire during 2021 that was executed or in process as of April 30, 2021.
+For the total portfolio, including the Company's pro rata share of unconsolidated joint ventures, as of July 31, 2022, we had lease renewals executed or in process for 66.4% of the space scheduled to expire during 2022 compared to 59.8% of the space scheduled to expire during 2021 that was executed or in process as of July 31, 2021.

 The current challenging retail environment has impacted our business as our operations are subject to the operating results and operating decisions of our retail tenants.
 We are encouraged by the recent improvement in traffic and sales trends, which in many cases are exceeding 2019 levels.
-Our sales per square foot for the rolling twelve months ended March 31, 2022 was near historical high levels.
 However, many retailers across the country are currently facing, or expect to face, potential impact of rising inflation, logistics and staffing issues.
 While we believe many of these retailers are proactively navigating this situation, the ultimate impact of inflation, labor and supply chain issues is unknown.